Skip to main contentSkip to main navigationSkip to footer content

 Here are the main reasons why you should consider pursuing a career as a family nurse practitioner:

-- You will practice with a great deal of autonomy in your workplace, with reduced oversight from superiors and other nursing personnel.
+• You will practice with significant autonomy in your workplace, with reduced oversight from superiors and other nursing personnel.
 You can use the role to develop leadership skills that will eventually prove useful in your career.

-- The FNP role comes with additional non-salary benefits, including paid time off, vacations, paid continuing education programs, and tuition reimbursement.
+• The FNP role includes additional non-salary benefits, including paid time off, vacations, continuing education programs, and tuition reimbursement.

 What Qualities Do You Need to Become a Family Nurse Practitioner?

-While the FNP role can bring more career and financial fulfillment compared to other nursing positions, it also comes with more requirements.
+While the FNP role can bring more career and financial fulfillment than other nursing positions, it also comes with more requirements.
 Here are the main qualities you need to become a successful family nurse practitioner:

-- Expertise in multiple nursing specialties – Your chosen profession has a comprehensive scope of practice.
-Instead of focusing your efforts on excelling in a specific nursing specialty, you'll always need to be on top of – and an expert at – multiple nursing specialties.
+• Expertise in multiple nursing specialties – Your chosen profession has a comprehensive scope of practice.
+Instead of focusing on excelling in a specific nursing specialty, you'll always need to be on top of – and an expert at – multiple nursing specialties

-What Does a Family Nurse Practitioner Do: Duties & Roles
+Scope of Practice: What Does a Family Nurse Practitioner Do?

 The FNP job is mainly patient-centric, encompassing a broad set of duties and responsibilities, including, but not limited to: